KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/27-04-2025 - EurekaLabs practice/README.md

 https://chatgpt.com/share/680dedaa-bbe8-8000-83da-efdd20adc5ff
 <br /><br />
 This is probably the ABILITY that OPEN AI was trying to achieve in LLM, I think.
 And today I see it in 4o.
 That ability and level of reasoning.
-And in my learning path you have to get to that point where you start thinking about this problem - how can a model analyze and understand in this way.
+And in my learning path I have to get to that point where I start thinking about this problem - how can a model analyze and understand in this way.
 <br /><br />
 <hr>
 Next.
 I've been looking for this video for some time. https://youtu.be/8AnV7xAvpLQ?t=469 [GTC 2015: Teaching Deep Neural Networks, Introducing DIGITS DevBox (part 6)] .
 This is Andrej's example of RNN from 10 years ago.